PART 1: Shipping Checklist

-- Samples packaged appropriately (ie. Place 0.5 – 0.65mL snap-cap tubes in sealable bag along with absorbent material).
+- Samples packaged appropriately (ie. Place 0.5 – 0.65mL snap-cap tubes in a 96 well sample box and placed in a sealable bag along with absorbent material).

-- Place your Eve Tech Order Form INSIDE the outer cardboard box (either on top of the Styrofoam lid or inside the Styrofoam box).
+- Place your Eve Tech Packing Slip INSIDE the outer cardboard box (either on top of the Styrofoam lid or inside the Styrofoam box).

 - Class 9 Dry-ice label (UN 1845) on outer packaging (with weights and addresses filled in).